 “Right.
 If you win you can become a fisherman, a swordsman, whatever you want.
 But that’s only if you win!”

-The entire Council of Elders had become spectator to their shouting.
+The entire Council of Elders had become spectators to their shouting.